8min read

 Child maintenance

 Child maintenance is regular, reliable financial support that helps towards a child’s everyday living costs.
 The parent who doesn’t have main day-to-day care of the child pays child maintenance to the parent who does.
-In some cases, this person can be a grandparent or guardian.
+This is a financial arrangement between you and the other parent of your child.
+It’s made when you’ve separated from the other parent or if you’ve never been in a relationship.

 Why is child maintenance important?